 - What Others Think – Whether we admit or not, what others people think of our career move matter way too much in our lives.

-One Exercise to Help Find Your Passion
+How to Find Your Passion – Do This Exercise

 - I wish I’d had the courage to live a life true to myself, not the life others expected of me